Virginia is set to remove Richmond's Lee statue on Wednesday

 Virginia is set to remove Richmond’s Lee statue on Wednesday

 RICHMOND, Va.
-(AP) — A towering statue of Confederate General Robert E. Lee in Richmond is about to come down.
-The imposing, 21-foot (6.4-meter) tall bronze likeness of Lee on a horse sits atop a granite pedestal nearly twice that high in the grassy center of a traffic circle on Richmond’s famed Monument Avenue.
-Gov. Ralph Northam announced plans to take down the statue in June 2020, 10 days after George Floyd’s death sparked nationwide protests against police brutality and racism.
-The plans were stalled for more than a year by two lawsuits filed by residents opposed to its removal.
-But rulings last week by the Supreme Court of Virginia cleared the way for the statue to be taken down.
-Administration officials said they plan to remove the massive sculpture Wednesday.
+(AP) — A towering statue of Confederate Gen. Robert E. Lee is about to come down from a place of honor in Virginia’s capital city.
+The imposing, 21-foot tall bronze likeness of Lee on a horse sits atop a huge granite pedestal on Richmond’s Monument Avenue.
+Its removal on Wednesday will fulfill a vow Gov. Ralph Northam made after George Floyd’s death in Minneapolis sparked nationwide protests against police brutality and racism.
+The Supreme Court of Virginia cleared the way in ruling against two lawsuits last week.
+The removal is expected to draw large crowds and be livestreamed through the Democratic governor’s Facebook and Twitter accounts.